Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 6600 XT should theoretically be a lot superior to the Radeon RX 550 overall. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6600 XT should be quite a bit faster than the Radeon RX 550 in general. (explain)

-Texel RateThe Radeon RX 6600 XT is quite a bit (more or less 616%) better at AF than the Radeon RX 550. (explain)
+Texel RateThe Radeon RX 6600 XT will be quite a bit (about 616%) faster with regards to texture filtering than the Radeon RX 550. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon RX 6600 XT is the winner, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6600 XT is superior to the Radeon RX 550, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison